urbanjost/M_CLI/md/get_commandline.md

    3) Read the returned value as a NAMELIST group called ARGS.

+You must import ARGS and USAGE.
+This will automatically give all commands a working --usage switch invoked when CHECK_COMMANDLINE_STATUS(3f) is called.

 All the values in the NAMELIST should be defined and updated by arguments from the command line.